| Previous Post | Top | Next Post |

 - Use “CTRL-ALT-F?” (

-can be 1-6) to access Linux virtual terminal login prompt, if yor are at GUI prompt.
+?can be 1-6) to access Linux virtual terminal login prompt, if yor are at GUI prompt.
 Otherwise, you are already at it.- login to

-during installation. - login to your primary user account if you didn’t set password for
+rootaccount if you set the password forrootduring installation. - login to your primary user account if you didn’t set password for

-account using the primary user’s password.
+root, and then executesudo bash -ito login torootaccount using the primary user’s password.

 - login to